mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 ```
 ![Independent Variable (Categorical)](doc/images/Independent_Variable_(Categorical)_1.png)
 ![Independent Variable (Categorical)](doc/images/Independent_Variable_(Categorical)_2.png)

 It can be inferred from the above bar plots that:
-80% of applicants in the dataset are male.
+* 80% of applicants in the dataset are male.
-Around 65% of the applicants in the dataset are married.
+* Around 65% of the applicants in the dataset are married.
-Around 15% of applicants in the dataset are self-employed.
+* Around 15% of applicants in the dataset are self-employed.
-Around 85% of applicants have repaid their doubts.
+* Around 85% of applicants have repaid their doubts.

 ## Independent Variable (Ordinal)
+An ordinal variable is similar to a categorical variable.
+The difference between the two is that there is a clear ordering of the variables.
 ```
 train['Dependents'].value_counts(normalize=True).plot.bar(figsize=(24,6), title='Dependents')
 plt.show()